The Wonders of MIMO

 This figure illustrates a relatively simple 4x2 MIMO deployment.
 In this case, 4x2 means four transmit/receive antennas on the tower, and two on the user device:

-This 4x2 configuration isn't the only one possible, however, and modern, upgraded cell towers can have many more transmit/receive antenna elements and more modern devices have four antennas to better take advantage of the options.
+This 4x2 configuration isn't the only one possible, however, upgraded cell towers can have many more transmit/receive antenna elements.
+The latest devices typically have four antennas to better take advantage of the cell towers antenna array.

 MIMO is one of the key technologies that allow these devices to have such great performance - it really is pretty darn amazing stuff!

 MIMO vs Boosters Video

 For a quick overview of MIMO vs Boosters, here's our video.
 It's low on the tech to hopefully help explain a more complex topic:

 Member Exclusive Content In This Guide

 Well.. there's a lot more below available to our members.
 As well as dozens of other guides like this, videos, classrooms, forums, webinars and more.
 All specifically created for helping keep RVers, cruisers and nomads online.